OuhscBbmc/data-science-practices-1/ch-style.md

 dob_kid
 ```

-Large datasets with multiple questionaries (each with multiple subsections) are much more managable when the variables follow a lexigraphical order.
+Large datasets with multiple questionnaries (each with multiple subsections) are much more managable when the variables follow a semantic order.

 ```sql
 SELECT